NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 ```
 This is why you saw my command had '(master)' appended earlier.
 It is part of the git plugin that highlights when we are in a master git repository:
 ```
-[nico@MacBook python ]$ cd Complete-Python-3-Bootcamp
+[python]$ cd Complete-Python-3-Bootcamp
-[nico@MacBook Complete-Python-3-Bootcamp (master ✗)]$
+[Complete-Python-3-Bootcamp (master ✗)]$
 ```
 The git plugin has many more features detailed in the [documentation](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins)

 ## Enable multiple plugins
 To add more plugins, append the plugin name to the below line in your '~/.zshrc' file.
-I have enabled 12 plugins below:
+I have enabled secveral below:

 `plugins=(git github osx ansible history iterm2 iwhois pip pyenv python sublime)`

 ## Spotify (OSX plugin)
 Play a song via the Spotify API from the command line.
-Type `spotify --help` to see the help page.
+As with any plugin, type `spotify --help` to see the help page:

 `$ spotify play 'dave matthews band' 'let you down'`